 Kirsten holds a First Class Honours degree in Drama & French from the University of Birmingham.

 Ogechi joined Boundless in March and takes care of all digital and social off/online affairs as Social & Digital Manager.
 She is a trained teacher for languages and history and integrated herself in various social-cultural projects during her time in Germany.
-She loves music, sings and writes songs, takes care of the digital marketing and directing of her own music culture platform Noctarium.
+She loves music, sings and writes songs as well.
 A multi-faceted mind with an interdisciplinary background who always wants to combine social, educational, artistic and (sub-)cultural aspects in her work.

 Mark joined Boundless Theatre as Finance Manager in September 2015.
 He studied at the University of Warwick and trained as an actor at East 15 Acting School.
 He was the Executive Director of Deafinitely Theatre for almost 10 years, producing theatre at Shakespeare’s Globe, Soho Theatre, the Park Theatre, Southwark Playhouse and on national tour.
 He is also one of the co-founders of The Blueprint Theatre Company.